The cosmos as described in Norse mythology is very different from the universe as we understand it today.

 Freyr is described as being gifted the realm of Alfheim to rule as a tooth gift, which was a gift commonly given to infants when they cut their first tooth.
 This suggests that Freyr received the realm before becoming a resident of Asgard, by which time he must have been an adult in order to have been married to his sister.

-This points to a connection between the Vanir and the Light Elves, and some scholars have suggested that there was significant overlap between the two groups.
+This points to a connection between the Vanir and the Light Elves, and some scholars have suggested that there was a significant overlap between the two groups.
 This adds further support to the idea that the Light Elves were nature-loving demigods, very similar to how they are reimagined by Tolkien.

 So, what do you think?
-How much does the Alfheim mentioned in Norse mythology resemble that enchanted natural sanctuaries of the Elves as described by Tolkien?
+How much does the Alfheim mentioned in Norse mythology resemble the enchanted natural sanctuaries of the Elves as described by Tolkien?
 And who exactly were the Light Elves anyway?
 Were they superhumans, angels, demigods, or beings closely related to the gods themselves?